joaocunha/barq/README.md

 barq [alpha]
 ====

-**barq** is a bare bones autocomplete that does one job very well.
+**barq** is a regex powered, bare bones autocomplete that does one job very well.
 If you need fancy features, I recommend Brian Reavis' [selectize.js](https://github.com/brianreavis/selectize.js/).

 ## Main features